Step 4.4 — Invoice Generation in QBO (Interim Workflow)

 Batch invoicing and sync to QuickBooks-Online are both automated once configured.
 The data flow into QuickBooks-Online is automated.
 The human effort in the interim state is in Step 4.6 — submitting from QuickBooks-Online to HaulPay.

-🛑 HARD GATE (Critical Blocker):
+🛑 HARD GATE:

 📍 Current State